Current CV (Please Click)

 - TechWomen50 Awards 2017, We Are the City

 B.A.
 (Hons) in Natural Sciences, University of Cambridge (First Class)

 - Magdalene College Prize for Natural sciences 2014 & 2015

 - Magdalene College Scholarship

-Social & Evolutionary Neuroscience Research Group (Dunbar Lab)
+- Member of Social & Evolutionary Neuroscience (Dunbar Lab) and Intergroup Conflict (Hewstone Lab)

 Before coming to Oxford, I completed my undergraduate degree at Cambridge reading Natural Sciences where I received the Magdalene College Scholarship, Bundy Scholarship and Browning Summer Research Grant.
-At Cambridge, I spent my first year studying mathematics, biology and physics but specialised in psychology by the end of my undergraduate degree.
+At Cambridge, I started by university degree studying mathematics, biology and physics but specialised in psychology by the end of my undergraduate degree.

 Please click here to see my current CV.